From time-to-time, ID card printer ribbons can get stuck in your card printer and tear if they are not cared for correctly.

 Trade in Your Card Printer for a Newer Model

 If you have tried all the solutions above to prevent your printer ribbon from breaking but are still having problems, then it could be time to upgrade your machine.

 Just like all technology, over time printers become outdated, and it may be time to trade in your printer for a new model.

-Speak to one of our ID experts about getting the right ID card printer for you and discuss our current trade-in offers for 2019.
+Speak to one of our ID experts about getting the right ID card printer for you and discuss our current trade-in offers.